darkhelmet/verboselogging/posts/blogging-system-shootout.md

 ## Blogger

-Blogger, Google’s offering, also has a number of great features:
+Blogger, Google's offering, also has a number of great features:

 -   Auto saving of posts
 -   Custom domains